trz42/eessi-bot-software-layer/README.md

 ## Approach 1 (recommended): describing the physical node and setting the `REFRAME_SCALE_TAG` to match the bot config's allocation size
 In this approach, we describe the physical node configuration.
 That means: the amount of physical CPUs and GPUs present in the node.

-For the CPU part, we can rely on ReFrame's CPU autodetection: if the local spawner is configured, and no CPU topology information is provided in the ReFrame configuration file, ReFrame will automatically detect the [CPU topology](https://reframe-hpc.readthedocs.io/en/stable/config_reference.html#config.systems.partitions.processor).
+For the CPU part, we can rely on ReFrame's CPU autodetection: if `remote_detect` is set to `True` in the general section of the config, and no CPU topology information is provided in the ReFrame configuration file, ReFrame will automatically detect the [CPU topology](https://reframe-hpc.readthedocs.io/en/stable/config_reference.html#config.systems.partitions.processor).

 For the GPU part, we need to configure the vendor and the amount of GPUs.
 E.g. for a partition with 4 Nvidia GPUs per node:
 ```